 Distribution of the 10%, $25,000 Consumer (Demand Side) Tax Cut

 The retirement of Baby Boomers is happening based on a bell-shaped graphic.
 The upward line, which forms the left side of the bell, indicates an increasing number of Baby Boomers were born from 1946 to 1955 and the descending right side of the bell shows a decreasing number of births.
 It is the overall number of Baby Boomers, 68 to 72 million, that makes this Consumer Tax Cut doable.
 10,000 Baby Boomers retiring per day represents an average.
-That 10,000 per day retirement rate, is affected by the following variables: 1) Some people retire at 62 years or early, losing 25% of their Social Security income.
+That 10,000 per day retirement rate, is affected by the following variables: 1) Some people retire at 62 years, losing 25% of their Social Security income.
 However, early retirement reduces the 10,000 per day average.
 2) Death prior to 66 reduces the average.
 3) Disability retirements are another variable affecting the daily rate of 10,000 per day.
 4) Tax cuts to the wealthy are not stimulative because rich households just preserve their wealth and income rather than spending it.
 To offset these variables and ensure the integrity and continuity of the 10,000 per day $25,000 stimulus, following are the adjustments, based on the stimulus payments starting in 2021 and continuing for 10 years, the duration of the tax cut.
 The distribution of $25,000 stimulus payments can be accomplished using the following method.
 Baby Boomers born in 1955 would receive the $25,000 stimulus payment along with Boomers born in 1946; Boomers born in 1956 would be tucked into the group of Boomers born in 1947; Boomers born in 1957 would be part of the group born in 1948; Boomers born in 1958 would be part of the group born in 1949; Those born in 1959 would be part of the group born in 1950.
 Boomers born in 1960 would be part of the group born in 1951.
 Those born in 1961 would be part of the group born in 1952.
 Boomers born in 1962 would be part of the group born in 1953; Those born in 1963 would be part of the group born in 1954 and finally those born in 1964 would be the final recipients.
 The increasing numbers of Baby Boomers on the left side of the bell graphic amount to more than 10,000 per day, while the Baby Boomers born on the right side of the bell graphic represent decreasing births.
 However, when matched or grouped together, their numbers should average less than 15,000 retirees per day, compensating for the variables mentioned above.